 To ensure the reliability and reproducibility of our evaluation, we rigorously validate each milestone testbed across three core dimensions: milestone graph validity, runtime executability, and evaluation reliability.

-\subsection{Milestone Graph Validity}
+\subsubsection{Milestone Graph Validity}

-We first verify the structural properties of the reconstructed history by construction. \textbf{Commit Completeness:} The commit set across all milestones is cross-checked against \texttt{git log v\_start..v\_end}, confirming 100\% coverage with no gaps. \textbf{Dependency Consistency:} If commit $a$ in milestone $A$ depends on commit $b$ in milestone $B$ according to the commit-level DAG, then $A$ must depend on $B$ in the milestone DAG.
-This constraint is verified for all inter-milestone commit pairs. \textbf{DAG Correctness:} DFS cycle detection and Kahn's topological sort confirm valid acyclic DAGs for all 7 repos.
+We first verify the structural properties of the reconstructed history by construction. \textbf{Commit Completeness:} The commit set across all milestones is cross-checked against the preprocessed eligible commits from \texttt{git log v\_start..v\_end}, confirming 100\% coverage of that filtered set with no gaps. \textbf{Dependency Consistency:} If commit $a$ in milestone $A$ depends on commit $b$ in milestone $B$ according to the commit-level DAG, then $A$ must depend on $B$ in the Milestone DAG.
+This constraint is verified for all inter-milestone commit pairs. \textbf{DAG Correctness:} DFS cycle detection and Kahn's topological sort confirm valid acyclic DAGs for all 7 repositories.

-\subsection{Runtime Executability}
+\subsubsection{Runtime Executability}

 A reliable testbed must guarantee that errors stem from agent code, not infrastructure.
-Following the milestone DAG, we reconstruct repository states by sequentially cherry-picking milestone commits in topological order. \textbf{Testbed Compilability:} We verify that \texttt{docker build} completes without error and that the test framework's collection command (e.g., \texttt{pytest --collect-only}) succeeds in both START and END states for all repos in \benchmark{}. \textbf{No Environment-Induced Errors:} We strictly monitor execution logs to ensure tests classified as \texttt{error} (reflecting environment/setup failures rather than assertion failures) remain negligible ($\leq$0.10\% across all repos).
+Following the Milestone DAG, we reconstruct repository states by sequentially cherry-picking milestone commits in topological order. \textbf{Testbed Compilability:} We verify that \texttt{docker build} completes without error and that the test framework's collection command (e.g., \texttt{pytest --collect-only}) succeeds in both START and END states for all repositories in \benchmark{}. \textbf{No Environment-Induced Errors:} We strictly monitor execution logs to ensure tests classified as \texttt{error} (reflecting environment/setup failures rather than assertion failures) remain negligible ($\leq$0.10\% across all repositories).

-\subsection{Evaluation Reliability}
+\subsubsection{Evaluation Reliability}